knghiem03/particle-branch/pages/resume.md

 **Volunteer**

-Arranged appointments fro seniors to apply for SSI, SS, Medicare, and COVID vaccinations.
+Arranged appointments for seniors to apply for SSI, SS, Medicare, and COVID vaccinations.
 Provided live translation for elders and third parties via phone.